Chair’s Report 2021/22

-- The audit committee met in April, June and October of 2019 and in March of 2020.
+- The audit committee met in March, June and November of 2021.
 All members of the committee attended all of those meetings.

 - All members of the committee are appraised in line with the PSAA corporate governance framework.
-The committee has recent and relevant financial experience through the Chair, who is the Auditor General for Scotland and the independent members.
+The committee has recent and relevant financial experience through the previous Chair (Caroline Gardner), who was the Auditor General for Scotland and the independent members.
 Marta Phillips (up until April 2021) and Alan Edwards (from April 2021) both have professional backgrounds in financial reporting.
 Marta Phillips is the Chair from April 2022.

-- The committee discussed with the internal auditors and UHY Hacker Young the overall scope and plans for their respective audits.
+- The committee discussed with the internal auditors (TIAA) and external auditors (UHY Hacker Young) the overall scope and plans for their respective audits.
 The committee also met with the auditors with and without officers present and discussed the results of their work and evaluations of internal control and the overall quality of PSAA’s financial reporting.
 In addition, the approach for assessing the effectiveness of internal audit and external audit has been formalised.
 This is carried out in the form a private meeting between audit committee and board members covering a set of appropriate and proportionate questions.

 - UHY Hacker Young had no matters of concern to raise with the committee and are proposing an unqualified audit opinion on the financial statements.
-PSAA provided additional detail in relation to our going concern statement as a result of COVID-19.
 They confirmed the accounting policies selected by PSAA were appropriate.

-- The internal auditors provided substantial assurance on all the areas they reviewed in 2019/20.
+- The internal auditors provided substantial assurance for 3/3 areas reviewed for 2021/22.

 - In fulfilling its oversight responsibilities, the committee reviewed and discussed the annual report and accounts, including a discussion of the appropriateness of the accounting policies proposed, the reasonableness of significant judgements and the clarity of disclosures made.